Table of Contents:

 - Monthly payments

-With all that being said, both PrestaShop and Shopify are among the most used and talked about platforms in online business.
+With all that being said, both PrestaShop and Shopify are among the most used and talked about online business platforms.
 However, it's up to you to decide which of them will better suit your specific business case.

 Which is Better Shopify or PrestaShop?